texaspse/blog/_posts/2012-07-05-why-develop-our-own-unicode-library.md

 some of them are more complex like "Lo" (Letter, other)  and "No" (Number, other), and this is exactly where the first problem begins.

-Let’s take the unicode character U+00BD(½) as an example.
+Let's take the unicode character U+00BD(½) as an example.
 It is quite common to describe spare parts and is defined as "No"... except that some unicode libraries consider that this is not a number and return false to isNumber(unicodeChar) method (e.g., Objective-C).